nthnn/diwa/README.md

 2. Click on `File > Examples > diwa` to see the list of available examples.
 3. Upload the example sketch to your Arduino board and see the results in action.

-Here's a full example usage.
+Here's a full example usage for an Arduino environment:
 ```cpp
 #include <diwa.h>